-The 7th Gas Forum manifests deeper regional co-operation15.
-October 2012. / SEE Energy News
+The 7th Gas Forum manifests deeper regional co-operation, SEE Energy News

 For two days, the 7th Energy Community Gas Forum gathered in Bled.
 It focused on the concrete developments, concerning key gas infrastructure projects.
 Representatives of Shah Deniz II Consortium, Ionian Adriatic Pipeline, Trans Adriatic Pipeline, Nabucco, LNG Croatia, Moldovagaz, Srbijagas and Gazprom debated actively with the participants.
 They were challenged to take stock and evaluate the projects’ importance for the Energy Community and their timely development.
 Also, the status quo of the gas markets, the difficulties faced by gas traders, the implementation of the Third Energy Package and security of supply and demand stood high on the Forum agenda.